kosi-libs/Kodein/README2.md

 }
 ```

-Note that this preserves scopes, meaning that a singleton-binded in `appKodein` will continue to exist only once.
+Note that this preserves scopes, meaning that a singleton-bound in `appKodein` will continue to exist only once.
 Both `appKodein` and `subKodein` will give the same instance.

 ### Overriding

 By default, overriding a binding is not allowed in Kodein.
 That is because accidentally binding twice the same (class,tag) to different instances/providers/factories can cause real headaches to debug.
 However, when intended, it can be really interesting to override a binding, especially when creating a testing environment.
-You can override an existing binding by specifying explicitely that it is an override:
+You can override an existing binding by specifying explicitly that it is an override:

 ```kotlin
 val kodein = Kodein {